kevinsawicki/hindstock/README.md

-# Hind Stock - Android Stock Simulator
+# Hind Stock - Android Stock Purchase Simulator

-Android application to simulate stock buys and sells and display the net profit or loss.
+Android application to simulate stock buys and sells and display the net profit or loss along with the rate of return

 The source code is available under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) license.